Data Security & Data Protection for MCP Explained

 How does MCP handle data privacy and security?

-In short, MCP does not handle data privacy and security.
-It is up to individuals and organizations that use MCP servers to add necessary guardrails and measures to ensure that whenever they or their teams use MCP servers, all sensitive data is protected, secured, and privacy policies are followed.
+Therefore, it is up to individuals and organizations that use MCP servers to add necessary guardrails and measures to ensure that whenever they or their teams use MCP servers, all sensitive data is protected, secured, compliance with relevant regulations is maintained, and all organizational policies are followed.

 How to Secure Data When Using MCP Servers